5/14/2025

 speaker

-Yeah, so thanks for the question Neha.
-You're right, when you peel back the numbers, there are areas of strength that frankly we're encouraging given how the quarter felt as we moved through it.
-In particular, we actually did see year on year growth in the US once you back out China, once you back out other international geographies.
-The key area of year on year decline that you saw here was in other international geographies where there was a significant decline.
-Now in our last quarter, we noted how international over a full year basis has been a significant source of growth over the last several years.
-It is a small number though.
-So it plays an, its volatility plays an outsized role in the quarter to quarter surges in bookings.
-We're very encouraged that the new orders and renewals propped up the US.
-And again, we're hopeful that as we move through the year, we'll see a resumption of volume to go along with the margin expansion that we enjoyed in Q1.
+Yeah, so thanks for the question, Nehal.
+You're right.
+When you peel back the numbers, there are areas of strength that, frankly, were encouraging given how the quarter felt as we moved through it.
+In particular, we actually did see year-on-year growth in the U.S. once you back out China and once you back out other international geographies.
+The key area of year-on-year decline that you saw here was in other international geographies where there was a significant decline.
+Now, in our last quarter, we noted how international over a full-year basis has been a significant source of growth over the last several years.
+It is a small number, though, so its volatility plays an outsized role. goal in the quarter-to-quarter surges in bookings.
+We're very encouraged that both new orders and renewals propped up the U.S., and again, we're hopeful that as we move through the year, we'll see a resumption of volume to go along with the margin expansion that we enjoyed in Q1.

 speaker